Zebu Cattle

 The ancestors of the zebu are the now extinct Indian aurochs.
 The depictions on the pottery of the Indus Valley Civilization confirm this.

-With the help of archaeological evidence, one can determine that the zebu cattle were present in Egypt in 2000 BC, the Horn of Africa in 1000 BC, and sub-Saharan Africa between 700 to 1500 BC.
-From the 17th-18th centuries, ranchers imported them to Brazil from India, where they were crossbred with Brazilian cattle.
+With the help of archaeological evidence, one can determine that the zebu cattle were present in Egypt in 2000 BC, the Horn of Africa in 1000 BC, and sub-Saharan Africa between 700 and 1500 BC.
+From the 17th-18th centuries, ranchers imported them to Brazil from India, where they were crossbred with Brazilian cattle due to its heat resistance.

 Milk Production